 You can also close the trade if the price moves back under/over S&R levels or if you are using trailing stops [I don’t use them very often] when and if your stop is hit.

-You can also just manually close your trade when the market closes at 16.30pm or even when the DAX closes, although much of the price movement is often over by then.
+You can also just manually close your trade when the London session closes at 16.30pm or even when the DAX closes, although much of the price movement is often over by then.

 Using stop losses